zijguo/TSCI/README.md

 ```

 ## Examples
-This example shows the point estimators and confidence intervals for TSCI with random forest and basis approach, The true outcome model has a linear violation of the instrument variable.
+This example shows the point estimators and confidence intervals for TSCI with random forest and basis approach.
+The instrumental variable has a linear violation form.

 ``` r
 library(TSCI)